Skip to main content

 7. Change up your routine

-Another way to tackle vaping cravings and triggers is to change up your routine.
-If you use to wake up and vape before work, try to swap out that behaviour by taking a shower as soon as you get up, or start your day by going for a walk.
+Another way to tackle the cravings and triggers that come along with quitting vaping is by changing up your routine.
+If you used to wake up and vape before starting work, try to swap out that behaviour by taking a shower as soon as you get up, or start your day by going for a walk.
 In your break time you could read a book or call a friend for a chat.
 This change of routine will help you delay, and hopefully break, the habit of vaping.
 Find our distract me tool here.

 Our friendly Quitline counsellors understand how hard it can be to stop vaping and are there to offer support at every stage.
 They will help you identify and manage your triggers, understand nicotine withdrawals as well as build the motivation, skills and confidence to quit and stay quit!